German submarine U-69 (1940): Fourth and fifth patrols

 Patrol number four was relatively short, lasting barely a week and hardly leaving the Bay of Biscay.

 U-69's fifth patrol took her northwest of St. Nazaire towards Greenland; although longer, it was also unsuccessful.

 Sixth and seventh patrols

 The boat's sixth patrol was uneventful.

 During her seventh outing, she was depth charged for several hours by escorts of a convoy on 21 March, west of Ireland.
 She escaped without any damage.

 Eighth patrol

-U-69 added to her tally when she sank the tiny four-masted sailing vessel James E. Newson off the United States' seaboard with her guns.
+U-69 added to her tally when she sank the tiny four-masted sailing vessel James E. Newsom off the United States' seaboard with her guns.
 She sank a further three ships that month, making use of the "Second Happy Time" to add to her score.

 On one of them, Lise, the first mate, the Norwegian Hangar Lyngås, survived a total of four torpedoings.

 Ninth patrol and SS Caribou

 Easily the most controversial action by U-69 was the destruction of the civilian ferry SS Caribou in the Cabot Strait at 3:21 a.m.
 Atlantic Summer Time, on 14 October 1942.
 The submarine had been in the area for a few days, and sank the SS Carolus the day before, with the loss of eleven lives.
 Early that morning, Caribou was spotted, primarily because her coal-fired steam boilers emitted a long solid black smoke trail, and was silhouetted against the phosphorescent sky.
 While sitting in wait on the surface, Gräf launched one torpedo, which hit.
 The stricken vessel's boilers exploded soon after being hit, and the ship sank in approximately five minutes, trapping most of the crew and passengers in the ship.